yegor256/blog/_posts/2015/may/2015-05-25-unit-test-scaffolding.md

-The main issue with this design, even though it is way better than the previous one, is that it doesn't prevent code duplication between test "classes".
+The main issue with this design, even though it is way better than the previous one, is that it doesn't prevent code duplication between test "classes."
 If I need a similar test fixture of type `Folder` in another test case, I will have to move this static method there.
 Or even worse, I will have to create a utility class.
 Yes, there is [nothing worse]({% pst 2015/feb/2015-02-20-utility-classes-vs-functional-programming %})